Gaetano-Bonifacio/Extractables-Leachables-cockpit/README.md

 Repository: https://github.com/gaetanobonifacio-ux/Extractables-Leachables-cockpit

 > **AI output requires QA / Toxicology review.** The case is fictional and for
-> demonstration and educational purposes only.
-Nothing here is regulatory,
-> toxicological, or legal advice.
+> demonstration purposes only.
+You can r-use this tool with your drug-related documentation.
+Nothing here is regulatory, toxicological, or legal advice.

 ---